Para-fascism: Latin America

-During the 1930s and 1940s, most dictators in Latin America adopted corporatism or other fascist characterists including Juan Perón in Argentina, Getúlio Vargas in Brazil, Carlos Ibáñez del Campo in Chile, Rafael Trujillo in the Dominican Republic, José María Velasco Ibarra in Ecuador, Maximiliano Hernández Martínez in El Salvador, Jorge Ubico in Guatemala, Rafael Franco in Paraguay and Arnulfo Arias in Panama.
+During the 1930s and 1940s, most dictators in Latin America adopted corporatism or other fascist characteristics including Juan Perón in Argentina, Getúlio Vargas in Brazil, Carlos Ibáñez del Campo in Chile, Rafael Trujillo in the Dominican Republic, José María Velasco Ibarra in Ecuador, Maximiliano Hernández Martínez in El Salvador, Jorge Ubico in Guatemala, Rafael Franco in Paraguay and Arnulfo Arias in Panama.
 Progressive and left-wing movements and regimes like the regime of Lázaro Cárdenas in Mexico, the American Popular Revolutionary Alliance or the Revolutionary Nationalist Movement also adopted such policies.
 Ubico supported Franco but was not pro-Germany and did not adopt a pro-fascist foreign policy.

 The Estado Novo in Brazil ruled by Vargas and Perón's Argentina are classified by Griffin as the best candidates of fascist regimes but both fell short of it.
 The Estado Novo shared the para-fascist aspects its Portuguese counterpart.
 Peronism came closer to fascism but it was not radical enough to qualify as fascist according to Griffin.
 The Brazilian Integralist Action are seen by him as an "authentic" fascist movement but they were less successful than other fascist opposition movements like Romanian Iron Guard and were easily cracked down by Vargas' regime.

 There is a debate if Peronism classifies as fascist despite being inspired by fascism.
 Some like Federico Finchelstein or Donald C. Hodges put into contrast as they lead to democratic reforms and Perón distanced himself from Italian fascism.
 Some including Seymour Martin Lipset, Eugen Weber and Paul H. Lewis classify Juan Perón as a fascist.
 Others classify it as "left-wing fascism" or a "national populism".

+Para-Nazism

+In political science and historiography, "para-Nazism" encompasses both 'para-fascist' authoritarian entities that adopted Nazi administrative or policy mechanisms, as well as 'genuine fascist' movements that modeled themselves after Nazism while asserting distinct non-German national identities.
+Before 1945, there were political movements that imitated Germany's Nazism, which similar to aid, featured totalitarian, antisemitic, and Völkisch nationalist elements, but rejected certain elements, such as German nationalism or genuine populism: the National Socialist Workers' Party in Poland and Pērkonkrusts in Latvia are prime examples; in the late 1930s, during the Imperial Empire of Japan's wartime period, a series of policies modeled on Nazism were adopted by establishment insiders within the established leadership.